First, a glance at its capabilities:

 Above: The robot know where the camera carriage is all the time (actually, it is in charge of moving the platform).

 So, if you provide the X and Y coordinates of the target´s location, the robot has enough information to calculate the arctangent and accordingly, move the motors making the camera to point at the targetThe speed and start/stop actions are controlled from your own smartphone (Android or iOS): For this, the smartphone has to be connected to the robot´s WIFI network.
 More details below.

 As the speed can be adjusted as desired (from the smartphone), you can move the “camera carriage” as slow as desired, making possible to create TIME LAPSE videos.

-Below: Example of a simple 15 minutes video (not tracking any object) condensed into a 15 seconds:
+Below: Example of a simple 15 minutes video (not tracking any object) condensed into 15 seconds video:

 Below: In this case 1) a trunk, 2 meters away from the rail ,has been filmed for 5 hours (aprox).
 2) A forest, with an imaginary point to be tracked which has been set 6 meters away from the rail (and has been recorded for 6 hours)